lavb22/DaVinciCoin/README.md

 - Pre-Minted: 7.5 millions on Genesis Block.
 - Proof of Steak.
 - Looking for the one who won the PoS block.
-- Max award of 1000 and minumum of 500.
+- Max award of 5 DCS on proof of stake.
 - Only full nodes.